julianavelascob-sys/rpa_automation_telepatia/README.md

 # Refund Request RPA Automation

 This project simulates a small internal operations workflow that processes refund requests from a CSV file and submits them automatically into a local web portal using Python and Playwright.
-It replaces a previously manual, error-prone process with a fully automated RPA script.

 ---

-## 📁 Project Structure
+## Project Structure

 ```
 /project-folder